Tin Machine II: Legacy

 Bowie's biographers have given Tin Machine II mixed reactions.
-Pegg calls the record overall "mediocre", noting how it contains both improvements on Tin Machine and moments that are "simply unspeakable".
+Pegg calls the record overall "mediocre", stating that it contains both improvements on Tin Machine and moments that are "simply unspeakable".
 He states that the album features "more balanced and polished" production than their debut and greater instrumentation, calling Bowie's saxophone playing on the record some of his best in years.
-Furthermore, Pegg highlights the likes of "Baby Universal", "Shopping for Girls" and "Goodbye Mr. Ed" as great tracks but pans the Hunt-sung tracks as some of the "most frighteningly bad songs ever to find their way into the Bowie canon".
-Buckley agrees, finding the record to be a mixed bags of both good and bad tracks, praising "Shopping for Girls" and "Goodbye Mr. Ed" while panning "Stateside" and "Sorry".
-Paul Trynka also denounces the Hunt-sung tracks and similarly notes that the album prevails "the same virtues and drawbacks" as the debut, but "each of them magnified".
+Pegg highlights the likes of "Baby Universal", "Shopping for Girls" and "Goodbye Mr. Ed" as great tracks but pans the Hunt-sung tracks as some of the "most frighteningly bad songs ever to find their way into the Bowie canon".
+Buckley agrees, finding the record to be a mixed bag of both good and bad tracks, praising "Shopping for Girls" and "Goodbye Mr. Ed" while panning "Stateside" and "Sorry".
+Paul Trynka also denounces the Hunt-sung tracks and similarly says that the album displays "the same virtues and drawbacks" as the debut, but "each of them magnified".

 In 2020, the Bowie estate announced that the album would be reissued for the first time since its original release on 17 July via label Music on Vinyl, on both vinyl and CD.
 However, Gabrels immediately stated after the initial announcement that neither he nor Palmer knew anything about the re-release.

 Track listing

 Personnel

-According to the liner notes and biographer Nicholas Pegg.
+According to the liner notes and the biographer Nicholas Pegg.